Posts Tagged ‘business to business’

 By the time I returned home, there were yet two more calls – “courtesy” reminders that it was time to refill some maintenance medications.

 I never asked for these reminders.
-In my household, we order refills after observing the pill bottle is close to empty.
-The pharmacy just assumed my family would value these calls and opted us in.
+In my household, we have a better reminder system: When the pill bottle is close to empty, it’s time to reorder.
+But the pharmacy decided its calls would add value, and opted us in to receive them.

 I’m sure there is a way to change the settings for these automated calls.
 But why should that be my job?
 I didn’t ask for all this value-added in the first place.
 Aside from the momentary pharmaceutical chaos in my household, we’re basically healthy and view our business with the drug store as a transactional necessity.